-c) Fair value of financial instruments
+Fair value of financial instruments

 At inception, all financial instruments which meet the definition of a financial asset or financial liability are to be recorded at fair value, unless fair value cannot be reliably determined.
 All financial instruments are classified into one of five categories namely, held-to-maturity investments, loans and receivables, held-for-trading, other liabilities or available-for-sale.
-Gains and losses related to the measurement of financial instruments are reported in the statement of operations.
-Subsequent measurement of each financial instrument will depend on the balance sheet classification elected by the Corporation.
-The fair value of a financial instrument is the amount of consideration that would be agreed upon in an arm's length transaction between willing parties.
+Gains and losses related to the measurement of financial instruments are reported in the consolidated statement of earnings and retained earnings (deficit).
+Subsequent measurement of each financial instrument will depend on the consolidated balance sheet classification elected by the corporation.
+The fair value of a financial instrument is the amount of consideration that would be agreed on in an arm's length transaction between willing parties.

-The following summarizes the accounting classification the Corporation has elected to apply to each of its significant categories of financial instruments:
+The following summarizes the accounting classification the corporation has elected to apply to each of its significant categories of financial instruments:

-Cash and cash equivalents

-Accounts receivable

-Unbilled revenue

-Accounts payable and accrued liabilities

-Promissory Note Payable

-Payable for energy

-Other financial liabilities

-Other financial liabilities

-Pupable for energy

-Other financial liabilities

-When the financial liabilities

-Held for trading

-Obligation under Capital Lease Other financial liabilities Long term Obligations Other financial liabilities
+Cash and cash equivalents held-for-trading Accounts receivable loans and receivables Unbilled revenue loans and receivables Accounts payable and accrued liabilities other financial liabilities Promissory note payable other financial liabilities Payable for energy other financial liabilities Swap contracts held-for-trading Obligation under capital lease other financial liabilities Long-term obligations other financial liabilities

-Cash and cash equivalents and swap contracts are e classified as held for trading and are initially recorded at fair value.
-These instruments are subsequent recorded at fair value with changes in fair value being recorded through net income.
+Cash and cash equivalents and swap contracts are classified as held-for-trading and are initially recorded at fair value.
+These instruments are subsequently recorded at fair value with changes in fair value being recorded through earnings.

-Accounts receivable, and unbilled revenue are classified as "loans and receivables" and are measured at amortized cost, which, upon initial recognition, is considered equivalent to fair value.
+Accounts receivable and unbilled revenue are classified as loans and receivables and are measured at amortized cost, which on initial recognition is considered equivalent to fair value.
 The carrying amounts approximate fair value because of the short maturity of these instruments.

-Accounts payable and accrued liabilities, and payable for energy are classified as "other financial liabilities" and are initially measured at their fair value.
+Accounts payable and accrued liabilities and payable for energy are classified as other financial liabilities and are initially measured at their fair values.
 The carrying amounts approximate fair value because of the short maturity of these instruments.

-Obligations under capital lease, long term obligations, and promissory note payable are classified as "other financial liabilities" and are initially measured at their fair value.
-Subsequent measurements are based on discounted cash flow analysis and approximate their carrying values as management believes that the fixed interest rates are representative of current market rates.
+Obligations under capital lease, long-term obligations, and promissory note payable are classified as other financial liabilities and are initially measured at their fair values.
+Subsequent measurements are based on discounted cash flow analysis and approximate their carrying values as management believes the fixed interest rates are representative of current market rates.

-The fair value of the Corporation's advances from related parties, and promissory note payable cannot be reliably determined because there is no active market for these instruments and expected future cash flows cannot be reliably predicted.
+The fair value of the corporation's advances from related parties and promissory note payable cannot be reliably determined because there is no active market for these instruments and expected future cash flows cannot be reliably predicted.

-d) Fair value measurements
+Fair value measurements

-The Corporation utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The corporation utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 A fair value hierarchy exists that prioritizes observable and unobservable inputs used to measure fair value.
-Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the Corporation's assumptions with respect to how market participants would price an asset or liability.
+Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the corporation's assumptions with respect to how market participants would price an asset or liability.
 The fair value hierarchy includes three levels of inputs that may be used to measure fair value: